Hook

 Ideal Use Cases

-So, when should you use LinkedIn vs Upwork?
+When should you use LinkedIn versus Upwork?
 Here’s a simple framework to guide your decision:

 | Use LinkedIn When: | Use Upwork When: |